vrx-/irlon_scraper/README.md

 	apply_qc(df)

-Remove QC columns and replace variables with nan when QC is not good input : irlon dataframe with qc variables
+Remove QC columns and replace variables with nan when QC is not good

+input : irlon dataframe with qc variables

 output: QC masked dataframe

 	params()
 Prints posibilities of paramas to chose from if not 'all'

-for examples of usage see notebooks.
+For examples of usage see notebooks.